How to Stop Microplastic Pollution with Stormwater

 California can capture and reuse enough stormwater to serve the entire City of Los Angeles by using rain gardens, green roofs, permeable pavements, and rain barrels.
 However, one of the largest obstacles to California realizing the potential for stormwater capture is the California Constitution, which prevents local governments’ ability to finance stormwater management in the same way as utilities like water, electricity, and garbage collection.
 That’s why this year CCKA is supporting efforts to reform water financing to allow stormwater fees to follow the same approval process as other essential municipal services.
 We are also working with the State Water Board to find creative ways to incentivize stormwater capture projects, and targeting specific microplastic-focused legislation for 2020.

-By creating a drought-resilient water supply, reducing wastewater and stormwater discharges to the ocean, and preventing microplastic pollution, water recycling and stormwater capture is a wise municipal investment.
+By creating a drought-resilient water supply, reducing wastewater and stormwater discharges to the ocean, and learning how to stop microplastic pollution, water recycling and stormwater capture is a wise municipal investment.
 We will continue to champion legislative reforms to accelerate and expand water recycling projects, while requiring stormwater capture regulations to protect public health and the environment.

 Because water is life.
 And microplastics have no future in it.